TITLES AND

 "The Deer Hunter" (04/08/56):

-Jeff feels bad for a new classmate who is lame, and whose father lost their farm and mother is sick, but grows uneasy when he suspects the boy's father is jacklighting deer.
+Jeff feels bad for a new classmate who is lame, and whose father lost their farm after his mother became sick, but grows uneasy when he suspects the boy's father is jacklighting deer.
 Jim Correy: Scott Correll.
 Mr. Correy: Robert Wilke.
 Clay: Richard Garland.

 "Domino" (04/15/56):